 5. Required infrastructure

-A status meeting needs only a video tile and an agenda doc.
-A working session needs a shared canvas, real-time co-editing, AI that can read both the canvas and the conversation, and a way to capture decisions as a meeting decision log without anyone having to type them up after.
-The infrastructure gap is real, and it is why most teams default back to status calls.
+A status meeting only requires a basic video tile and an agenda document.
+A working session demands a shared canvas, real-time co-editing, contextual AI, and an automated meeting decision log.
+This infrastructure gap is the primary reason many teams accidentally default back to status calls.

 6. AI's role